jiafulow/jiafulow.github.io/_permaposts/quotes.md

 - &ldquo;L'essenziale è invisibile agli occhi.&rdquo; &ndash;&ndash; Antoine de Saint-Exupéry (1943), translated

 - &ldquo;When you have eliminated the impossible, whatever remains, however improbable, must be the truth.&rdquo; &ndash;&ndash; Sir Arthur Conan Doyle (1890)

+- &ldquo;Some people, when confronted with a problem, think "I know, I'll use regular expressions."
+Now they have two problems.&rdquo; &ndash;&ndash; Jamie Zawinski (1997)